 - Other restrictions may apply, call for details.

 - Screening visit to determine eligibility to include physical exam, history, bloodwork, chest x-rays, possible abdominal ultrasound

-- First day of the study (Mondays): pre-treatment physical exam, tumor measurements, blood samples, lymph node aspirates, tumor biopsies
+- First day of the study (Mondays): pre-treatment physical exam, tumor measurements, blood samples, tumor biopsy

 - Second day (Tuesday): Virus administration intravenously, monitoring, blood, urine, fecal and saliva sampling

 - Depending on the group to which a dog is assigned, a 2nd intravenous dose of virus may be given on the second day